On the existence of curves with $A_k$-singularities on $K3$-surfaces: Tangent spaces and a new regularity condition

 If $k$ is odd, an $A_k$-singularity is also called a $\frac{k+1}{2}$-tacnode whereas, if $k$ is even, an $A_k$-singularity is said to be a cusp.
 Moreover, by classical terminology, $A_1$-singularities are nodes, $A_2$-singularities are ordinary cusps and $A_3$-singularities are called simple tacnodes.
-If $C\subset S$ is an \textit{irreducible} curve with $\delta$ nodes as singularities and such that $C\sim D,$ then $ES(C)$ consists of an open set in one irreducible component of the so called Severi variety $\mathcal V_{D,1^\delta}^{S}$ of $\delta$-nodal curves on $S.$ By \cite{tan}, we know that, as for Severi varieties of plane curves, $\mathcal V_{D,1^\delta}^{S}$ is smooth of the expected dimension at $[C].$ More generally, the Zariski dimensional characterization theorem for plane curves also holds for families of curves on $K3$ surfaces of positive dimension. \begin{lemma}[Lemma 3.1 of \cite{C}] Let $S$ be a $K3$ surface and let $|D|$ be a Bertini linear system on $S$.
-Suppose that $U_{D,g}(S)$ is a closed subset of $|\mathcal O_S(D)|=|D|$ whose general element $[C]$ corresponds to an irreducible and reduced curve $C\subset S$ of geometric genus $g.$ Then $\dim(U_{D,g}(S))\leq g.$ Morever, if $g>0$, then $\dim(U_{D,g}(S))=g$ if and only if $C$ is a nodal curve. \end{lemma}

-\begin{remark} Let $S$ and $D$ be as in the previous lemma.
-Let $C\in |D|$ be an irreducible and reduced curve on $S$ of geometric genus $g>0.$ We denote by $EG(C)\subset |D|$ the equigeneric deformation locus of $C,$ defined as the Zariski closure of the locus of deformations of $C$ in $|D|$ preserving the geometric genus.
-Then $\dim(EG(C))=g.$ Indeed, by \cite[(5.1) and (ii) of p.~323]{ran}, we know that $\dim(EG(C))\geq g.$ The opposite inequality follows from the previous lemma.
-This implies, in particular, that $C$ may be deformed in $|D|$ to curves of the same geometric genus with only nodes as singularities.
-More precisely, the point $[C]\in |D|$ is in the Zariski closure of one irreducible component of the Severi variety $\mathcal V_{D,1^\delta}^{S},$ where $\delta={\p}_a(D)-g.$ We finally observe that, under the hypotheses above,
+As we already observed, for every $\delta\leq \p_a(D)$, the Severi variety $\mathcal V_{D,1^\delta}^{S}$ of $\delta$-nodal curves is a regular variety, i.e. is smooth of the expected dimension at every point $[C]$ corresponding to a curve with exactly $\delta$ nodes as singularities \cite{tan}.